Glass Comparison: RI, Density and LA-ICP-MS

 Three measurement tiers are used in modern glass comparison casework, in order of increasing information content and increasing analytical effort.
 First, physical feature examination: colour, surface condition, thickness, fluorescence, and fracture surface characteristics.
 Second, refractive index (RI) measurement, the dominant method for the past forty years, now highly automated via the GRIM-3 instrument.
 Third, elemental fingerprinting by LA-ICP-MS, a method that has transformed the discriminating power available to the analyst since it entered forensic laboratory practice in the early 2000s.
 Each tier is applied sequentially, with an exclusion decision possible at each stage if the measurements diverge.

-Module 4 of this subject covers the optical physics of RI measurement, including the Becke-line method, the phase-contrast approach, and the instrument principles of the GRIM-3 platform.
+Module 4 of this subject covers the optical physics of RI measurement, including the Becke-line method, the phase-contrast approach, and the instrument principles of the GRIM-3 platform, all in the refractive index measurement topic.
+The density-gradient and pycnometry methods that produce the density values used in this workflow are covered in the density measurement topic.
 This topic takes those measurement foundations as read and focuses on how they are applied in glass comparison casework, the quality standards that govern the comparison (ASTM E1967 for RI measurement, ASTM E2927 for LA-ICP-MS, ENFSI ENG3-2013 for the full comparison workflow), the statistical frameworks used to evaluate matches, and the reporting language that translates a measurement result into a forensic opinion.
+The glass material classes that determine which RI and elemental ranges to expect are described in the glass types, properties and manufacture topic.

 Glass comparison is one of the trace-evidence disciplines subject to the most rigorous statistical development.
 Researchers including Curran, Buckleton, Triggs, Walsh (New Zealand), Almirall, Trejos (US), and the ENFSI Glass EWG have published extensively on the statistical treatment of glass evidence over the past thirty years.
 The Bayesian likelihood-ratio framework that has become standard in UK courts (following guidance from the Forensic Science Regulator) and is increasingly referenced in US and EU forensic practice is applied to glass evidence in concrete, quantitative form that other trace-evidence disciplines are still aspiring to match.